zengoma/docker-alpine-aws-backup/README.md

 Dockerfile for backing up directories to aws S3 bucket (based on xordiv's alpine cron) Installed packages: dcron wget rsync ca-certificates aws-cli

-** Please see the docker-compose file for a full working example of an s3 backup
+** Please see the docker-compose file for a full working example of an s3 backup (The current example will backup at midnight every day)

 #### Environment variables: